shoooe/graphql-nodatime/README.md

 This library introduces NodaTime types to GraphQL.

 ⚠️ This library is not maintained anymore.
-I recommend using HotChocolate as a GraphQL which supports NodaTime out of the box.
+I recommend using HotChocolate which supports NodaTime out of the box.

 ## Installation